jhdcruz/ProCESO/README.md

 Generation for TIP Manila – CESO Department

 > [!IMPORTANT]
-> This system/application is **not meant for public usage**, and is tailored for a client.
+> This system/application is **not meant for public usage**, and is tailored for a specific client in academic institutional context.
+>
-> This only serves as public reference for similar system or application.
+> This "system" only serves as public reference for similar system or application.

 ## Project Objectives